paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 _Episode [135](https://hunterxhunter.fandom.com/wiki/Episode_135_(2011))_
 {: .prompt-tip}
 ## Conclusion
 Hopefully, I delivered my point.
-There's a lot more to say about this series, from the story dynamics and the character development, to the foreshadowing and themes of the show.
+There's a lot more to say about this series, from the story dynamics and the character development, to the foreshadowing and the themes of the show.
 But I believe there are people[^aleczandxr] who are better at this job.

+Thanks to [Muse Asia](https://youtube.com/playlist?list=PLwLSw1_eDZl2SdSro00Nvg38MQUf-5ZL8), this anime is legally available on YouTube free of cost for most Asian countries.
+Also, [Muse India](https://www.youtube.com/playlist?list=PLaO_HkPtJoP3uVqIIpmviNjvUpNGUMM-b) has made the first six arcs as standalone videos to cater binge watchers.
+Check out their stuff if you plan to watch the show.

 _Anyway what am I saying, we've just gotten started!_
 ![](/hxh/135-20-00.jpg)